LuisAlejandro/agoras/docs/reference/parameters.rst

 Legacy Parameters
 =================

-The legacy ``agoras publish`` command uses the original parameter names with platform prefixes.
-These are maintained for backward compatibility but are deprecated.
+The legacy ``agoras publish`` command used the original parameter names with platform prefixes through Agoras 2.x; the command was removed in Agoras 3.0.

 See the :doc:`../migration/index` for a complete mapping of legacy to new parameters.